doniyor2109/redux-lightweight/README.md

 ## Motivation

 Redux is great library which solves data managment for React.
 However it introduces some boilerplate.
 In order to add one business logic, developer must to create 3 different things (action type, action, reducer).
 However these codes do one thing together.
-That is why I have decide to utility that allows declare them in one place.
+That is why I have decide to create utility that allows declare them in one place.
 One business logic should be declared in one place like this:

 ```js